Inflectra/spira-documentation/docs/Spira-User-Manual/Document-Management.md

 #### Add New Files
-The `Add New` button has a dropdown with more options - each option shows you a slighlty different dialog box (the bottom part is the same but the top part differs).
+The `Add New` button has a dropdown with more options - each option shows you a slightly different dialog box (the bottom part is the same but the top part differs).

 - **Upload** (default - the same as clicking the `Add New` button itself): for uploading a file
 - **URL**: for saving a url / web link as a new document (make sure you enter the full url - including http:// or https:// at the start)